CarperAI/OpenELM/README.md

 # Milestones & Progress

+Weekly meetings are in the EleutherAI discord at 20:00 UTC on Fridays.

 - [ ] Sodarace environment implemented
 - [ ] Stage 1: Diff Models & MAP-Elites
   - [ ] Prompt Engineering on CodeGen